Angelika (given name)

 Angelika is a variant of Angelica, derived from Latin angelicus meaning "angelic", ultimately related to Greek ἄγγελος (ángelos) – "messenger".
 The poets Boiardo and Ariosto used this name in their 'Orlando' poems (1495 and 1532), where it belongs to Orlando's love interest.
 It has been used as a given name since the 18th century.
-Angelika is used in Polish, German, Slovak and Czech.
+Angelika is used in Polish, German, Slovak, Czech. and Hungarian.
 Notable people with the name include: